Tips on Saving Money During Back-to-School Season

 Tip 3: Bargain Hunt

-Before doing any shopping at traditional retailers, look online to see the price range of each item on your list.
-Then, check your closest dollar or discount store for school supplies.
-Buy everything you can at a discounted price before you start buying at full retail price.
+Before visiting any stores, look online for the price range of each item on your list.
+Then, check your closest dollar or discount store for school supplies first.
+Buying everything you can at a discounted price will save you money for items only available at full price online or at traditional retail stores.

-Extra Tip: Do a quick search online for exclusive deals or coupons before you confirm your purchase!
+For even more savings, do a quick search online for exclusive deals or coupons before you shop.
 You’d be surprised at how much you can save.
+Also, some states have tax holidays during the back-to-school season.
+Check your local newspaper or look online and time your shopping accordingly.

 Tip 4: Use Your Network

 Talk to other parents and ask them where they’ve found the best deals on back-to-school supplies.
-You can also ask if they have any old supplies that they would be willing to give you.
-If your child wears a uniform, talk to older parents and ask them if they have any used uniforms they could give you or where you could buy from them at a discounted price.
+You can also ask if they have any old supplies that they would be willing to give you instead of throwing them away.
+If your child wears a uniform, talk to parents of older children and ask them if they have any used uniforms they could give you as a hand-me-down.
+If the sizing doesn’t work for your child, find out where you could buy a uniform at a discounted price.

 Tip 5: Combine

 While it can be tempting to try and organize your child’s classwork by buying a binder or notebook for each class, consider buying multi-subject notebooks and binders instead.
 In the long run, this will cut down on costs and make things easier for your children.
-They will only have to focus on keeping up with one binder or notebook in comparison to five.
-Plus, it’ll weigh far less in their backpacks!
+They will only have to focus on keeping up with one binder or notebook in comparison to keeping track of five.
+Plus, it’ll take up less room and weigh less in their backpack.

 Leave a Reply